TheMightyLlama/GherkinFeatureSets/README.md

 # Gherkin Feature Sets
 Sets of exemplary Gherkin features and step definitions written for fictitious applications

-Generic Applications available are:
+## Generic Applications available are:
 * Chat App
 * Banking App

-Each feature file:
+## Each feature file has:

-* Contains a feature summary
+A feature summary
+Scenarios in the format of specific Acceptance Tests (ATDD) Step definition files for Java, JavaScript and Ruby

 ```gherkin
     Feature: Login with the ChatApp account